sckaff/uforum/back-end/README.md

     - Get all posts from a given category
 * GetCommentsByPostID
     - Get all comments from a post by a given post id
+* CreateCategory
+    - Create a new category (SERVER ONLY)
 ---
 ## User Functions:
 * GetUserPosts()